-I am writing now as a time-expired practitioner with dwindling influence, so it will encourage me to know that some of the next generation will still pursue the bigger picture: that which lies behind our current and gathering professional problems - hopefully we are then in a better position to educate and influence policy.
-Collectively, and with resolve and media publicity, the Royal College of GPs can probably exert good vantage and leverage.
-In any case, current GPs will be better placed than my cohorts: the many wearied and dispirited practitioners of my generation who, after earlier careers of gratified devotion, mostly leave the profession feeling intolerably powerless and alienated.
+I am writing now as a time-expired practitioner with dwindling influence, so it is encouraging for me to know that some of the next generation will still pursue the bigger picture: that which lies behind our current and gathering professional problems - hopefully we are then in a better position to educate and influence policy.
+You, as both Professor of Healthcare Policy and Chair of the Royal College of GPs, probably have good vantage and leverage.
+In any case, you will be better placed than my cohorts: the many wearied and dispirited veteran GPs of my generation who, after earlier careers of gratified devotion, mostly leave the profession feeling intolerably powerless and alienated.

-Amidst any hope I have often feared that the next generation of practitioners will lose sight of any broader and historical picture, and then lack both a sense of direction and motivation as to what we need to do.
+I have often feared that the next generation of practitioners will lose sight of any broader and historical picture, and then lack both a sense of direction and motivation as to what we need to do.
 I think there are two reasons for this:

 - i.
 Younger practitioners are less and less likely to experience a system of better pastoral healthcare and therefore will struggle to perceive or understand its deficit.
-How can they then understand - through experience - that personal continuity of care is often a cornerstone ethos more than a commodity; that caring relationships are best rooted in shared experiences that can develop as a form of natural growth? - Current practitioners are often so stressed, tired and saturated that they have neither the headspace nor the heartspace to consider those subtle but bigger picture issues that veteran practitioners are now so concerned about.
-It is significant that there is currently much talk now about 'resilience' how do we best survive; there is, worryingly, little discussion about how to thrive - what best sustains and then further motivates and nourishes doctors over a lifetime of often demanding and difficult work.
+They will not understand that personal continuity of care is often a cornerstone ethos more than a commodity; that caring relationships are best rooted in shared experiences that can develop as a form of natural growth. - ii.
+Current practitioners are often so stressed, tired and saturated that they have neither the headspace nor the heartspace to consider those subtle but bigger picture issues you and I are now so concerned about.
+It is significant that there is much talk now about 'resilience' how do we best survive; there is, worryingly, little discussion about how to thrive what best sustains and then further motivates and nourishes doctors over a lifetime of often demanding and difficult work.